Danijel Subotić: Qadsia SC

 Rejecting a new contract with Gabala, Subotić signed instead for Kuwaiti team Qadsia in July 2014.

 He won 3 titles and scored 31 goals in 28 matches but left the club at the end of the season.

 Sheriff Tiraspol

 On 23 July 2015, Subotić signed for Moldovan side Sheriff Tiraspol, leaving the club by mutual consent on 28 January 2017.

 Gabala Return

 On 31 January 2017, Gabala announced the signing of Subotić on a six-month contract.
 Subotić left Gabala at the end of his contract.

 Ulsan Hyundai

 On 11 July 2017, Subotić signed a one-year contract with Ulsan Hyundai.

 Shakhter Karagandy

 On 28 March 2018, Shakhter Karagandy announced the signing of Subotić.

 Dinamo București

 On 11 September 2018, Dinamo București announced the signing of Subotić.

 Rapperswil-Jona

 After not playing for two seasons, on 28 July 2022 Subotić signed with Rapperswil-Jona in the third-tier Swiss Promotion League.

+FC Glattbrugg

+In September 2023, Subotić joined Swiss amateur club FC Glattbrugg.